SebastianZug/ChemistryExample/README.md

 The use case demonstrates the combination of an "arbitrary" programming language for implementing model behavior and controller as well as JavaScript for visualization purposes.

-The source code is available on  the interactive mode can be reached by
+The source code is available on [GitHub](https://github.com/SebastianZug/ChemistryExample), the interactive mode can be reached by this [Link](https://liascript.github.io/course/?https://raw.githubusercontent.com/SebastianZug/ChemistryExample/master/README.md#1).

 ## Concepts